How Big Data will Revolutionize the Business Scene in the Near Future: Part 2

 Every year, billions of dollars and thousands of lives are lost during floods, earthquakes, droughts, or other natural disasters.
 Data scientists recognize the value of using data mining techniques to evaluate natural disasters to help in understanding trends, analyzing the vulnerability of populations, and predicting future disasters.
 The objective of such analyses is to assist governments across the world for relief efforts, emergency response, and to devise strategies for future natural disaster mitigation.
 Recent developments in big data and data science technologies have assisted data scientists to employ descriptive and predictive techniques economically and accurately.
 These techniques have been useful in identifying populations susceptible to natural calamities by analyzing past incidents to determine patterns that might identify populations at risk and improve future disaster predictions.

 Impact of Big Data on Businesses

-Walmart constantly uses big data analytics for better operations, products and services.
-In 1990s, the company transformed the retail sector by recording each product as data with the help of a system known as retail link.
-This system enabled suppliers to oversee and organize their own products and services by monitoring their data, including inventory turnover, inventory volume, gross margin and in-stock percentage.
+Walmart constantly uses big data analytics for better operations, products, and services.
+In the 1990s, the company transformed the retail sector by recording each product as data with the help of a system known as a retail link.
+This system enabled suppliers to oversee and organize their products and services by monitoring their data, including inventory turnover, inventory volume, gross margin, and in-stock percentage.
 Consequently, they achieved low inventory risks and other associated costs.

 Rolls Royce is also applying big data, which in turn, has reformed aircraft engine manufacturing.
 The luxury carmaker routinely monitors around 3,600 engines, each having several sensors to predict where and when breakdowns might occur.
 The company has transformed its business from selling engines to selling both quality engines and monitoring services, charging customers according to usage, repair, and replacement.
 Currently, the service accounts for over 68 percent of their yearly revenue in aircraft engine division.